LeosonH/mandelbrot-visualization/README.md

 # Mandelbrot Visualization
-Rendering the Mandelbrot Set in Javascript
+Rendering the Mandelbrot Set in Javascript and Canvas